 Departing the Isle of Man at some unseemly hour we lurched down the east coast in an uncomfortable Irish Sea.
-Rounding Calf Island against foul tide and barely crawled past the lighthouse, which looked like a Stevenson original to me.
-To our left, grey-green cliffs are dotted with lonely monuments to forgotten times, while the Ireland is faintly visible far to the west.
+Rounding Calf Island against foul tide we barely crawled past the lighthouse, which looked like a Stevenson original to me.
+To our left, grey-green cliffs are dotted with lonely monuments to forgotten times, while Ireland is faintly visible far on the western horizon.
 And finally a warming sun but little wind.
 Wales is 40 miles to the south.

 Arriving in Holyhead at sunset we have tucked into the harbour to sit out 3 tedious days of rain and strong southerlies.